eluduena/uipy/README.md

-# uipy3
+# uipy

-the script runs .defailt.uipy3 in the current directory and then leaves an ipython running.
+the script runs .defailt.uipy in the current directory and then leaves an ipython running.

-If you wish, you can use it with a custom file such as .namefile.uipy3 and save it in the current directory and then use it with: upy3 .namefile.uipy3
+If you wish, you can use it with a custom file such as .namefile.uipy and save it in the current directory and then use it with: upy .namefile.uipy

 or

-you can use it with -s to list and select a file from the directory ~/uipy3
+you can use it with -s to list and select a file from the directory ~/uipy